BrucePerens/i18n-edit/README.md

   i18n_edit_routes

-In app/views/layouts, add this line within the <head> element of your layout (or more than one layout, depending on your project), to include the required Javascript
+In app/views/layouts, add this line within the head of your layout (or more than one layout, depending on your project), to include the required Javascript file:
-file:

   = i18n_edit_assets